Jill Biden portrays Donald Trump as a threat to women as she opens tour of battleground states - ExBulletin

 Katrina Parks, a 54-year-old from Douglasville, another Atlanta suburb, has focused on everyday issues beyond headlining debates on abortion and, more recently, politics immigration and border.

 She cited health care, literacy and educational opportunities, consumer goods and criminal justice reform.
-As for the president's age and suitability for a second term, she said, I don't blame anyone.
+As for the president's age and suitability for a second term, she said, I don't blame them for anyone's age.
 I believe in learning from experience, and that's what he does.

 |